-To the Shareholders and the Trustee of SPDR® Gold MiniSharesSM Trust and the Board of Directors of WGC USA Asset Management Company, LLC:
+To the Trustee of World Gold Trust and the Board of Directors of WGC USA Asset Management Company, LLC:

-Opinion on the Financial Statements
+Opinion on the Combined Financial Statements

-We have audited the accompanying statements of financial condition of SPDR® Gold MiniSharesSM Trust (GLDM), a series of the World Gold Trust (the Trust), including the schedules of investment, as of September 30, 2021 and 2020, the related statements of operations, cash flows, and changes in net assets for each of the years in the three-year period ended September 30, 2021 and the related notes (collectively, the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of GLDM as of September 30, 2021 and 2020, and the results of its operations, its cash flows, and changes in its net assets for each of the years in the three-year period ended September 30, 2021, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying combined statements of financial condition of World Gold Trust and its series (the Trust), including the combined schedules of investment, as of September 30, 2022 and 2021, the related combined statements of operations, cash flows, and changes in net assets for each of the years in the three-year period ended September 30, 2022, and the related notes (collectively, the combined financial statements).
+In our opinion, the combined financial statements present fairly, in all material respects, the financial position of the Trust as of September 30, 2022 and 2021, and the results of its operations, its cash flows, and changes in its net assets for each of the years in the three-year period ended September 30, 2022, in conformity with U.S. generally accepted accounting principles.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), GLDM's internal control over financial reporting as of September 30, 2021, based on criteria established in Internal Control Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission, and our report dated November 24, 2021 expressed an unqualified opinion on the effectiveness of GLDM's internal control over financial reporting.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the Trust's internal control over financial reporting as of September 30, 2022, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission, and our report dated November 23, 2022 expressed an unqualified opinion on the effectiveness of the Trust's internal control over financial reporting.